LjiljaMojso/react-app-movie-watchlist/README.md

 # Getting Started with Create React App

 App made using React JS for searching movies and adding them to Watch list and Watched list.
+This is final React project in my coding bootcamp.

 # Status
 Project is: in progress